algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 ### 2.1.Functional Testing
 Probably the most important, this first type of testing concerns the game logic: its goal is to ensure the game's functions work correctly, such as the player movements, the collisions and the reset conditions.

-The testing will be executed by the Q.A., with the possible assistance of the Software Engineer and the Program Manager.
+The testing will be executed by the Q.A., with the possible assistance of the Software Engineers and the Program Manager.
 In fact, the test cases will be accomplished in a way the tester is currently playing the game.

 ### 2.2.Performance Testing
 This testing deals about the clock timing, where the game logic follows the clock cycle allowed by the FPGA module.
 Furthermore, it will allow to measure the latency and the refresh rate of the game.